RaspberryPiFoundation/microbit-curriculum/en-GB/interactive-badge/index.md

 ![screenshot](images/badge-drag.png)

 + A light on the back of your micro:bit will flash while the file is being copied.
-Once this has stopped, click the blue reset button on the back of your micro:bit.
+Once this has stopped, click the reset button on the back of your micro:bit.

 ![screenshot](images/badge-reset.jpg)